 The Department of Public Works Parking Division is responsible for enforcement of City ordinances in regard to public safety by managing curb space (on-street parking) in certain densely populated areas.
 Measures include ticketing and towing violating vehicles, immobilizing vehicles, and towing abandoned vehicles.
 This division is also responsible for establishing and managing residential parking zones throughout the City.

-The City is in the process of installing new, improved solar-powered parking meters throughout the City.
-Rollout of the new meters is phased with the transition occurring first in the Central Business District and then the French Quarter.
-All existing meters will be replaced citywide by the end of 2014.
+The City recently installed new, improved solar-powered parking meters throughout the City.
+Rollout of the new meters began in the Central Business District and the French Quarter.

 Setting up your new pay-by-phone account is simple.
 You will need: